Tolosa, Leyte: Government

-The Municipality of Tolosa, as a Fifth - Class Municipality, is a fifth - class Local Government Unit. it is headed by the Municipal Mayor which elected at - large every three years.
+The Municipality of Tolosa, is a Fourth - class Local Government Unit. it is headed by the Municipal Mayor which elected at - large every three years.
 The Vice Mayor serves as the presiding officer of the Sangguniang Bayan, with the eight (8) regular Sangguniang Bayan members.
 The President of the Association of Barangay Councils (ABC) and the President of the Pamabayang Pederasyon ng mga Sangguniang Kabataan (PPSK) serves part of the Sangguniang Bayan as Ex - Officio Members.

+In 1900, Juan Catindoy was appointed as Presidente Munisipal.
+In 1901, the First Local Elections was held that put Brigido Lauzon in the Mayoralty.
+Since then, it was succeeded by various known personalities, including the Late House Speaker Daniel Z. Romualdez's Father, Miguel Romualdez who served as Mayor from 1904 - 1908.

+As of 2025, Erwin Cinco Ocaña is the Incumbent Municipal Mayor, while Engr.
+Elizabeth Saito Eracho is the incumbent Vice - Mayor.

-Below are the list of the Municipal Mayors of Tolosa since 1901.
+Below are the list of the Municipal Mayors of Tolosa since 1900.